SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 7. When applying filter, try not to start at t=0 or t=duration as it needs a wiggle room of about 1-2 seconds to operate.

+## Implementation plan

+# Commands
+The main arguments are used in combination with the subcommand arguments

+required main arguments:
+    -i, --input            absolute path to file, tip [drag & drop a file in the terminal to get the path] (e.g.) --input C:\Users\Desktop\Intro.mp4

+optional main arguments:
+    -o, --output           absolute path to folder, tip [drag & drop a folder in the terminal to get the path] (e.g.) --output C:\Users\Desktop\
+                           default = output folder within project

+    -h, --help             show this help message and exit (e.g.) --help

+    --overwrite            overwrite existing file with new file [no values needed] (e.g.) --overwrite

+    --fps                  set new fps for video
+                           (e.g.) --fps 30
+                           default = current fps

+     -b, --bulk            manipulate multiple videos at once, requires folder directory for the --input argument (e.g.) --bulk